samkiva/ai-agents-assignment/README.md

 ([https://claude.ai/public/artifacts/8ee97083-ca59-4634-afea-4ef2f3d05746])

 **Note**: The simulation uses Tailwind CDN for simplicity in this educational demo.

+## Technical Notes

+**Simulation Implementation**: This is an educational demonstration using React for interactivity.
+The Tailwind CDN (or custom CSS) is used for styling in this prototype environment.

+**Browser Compatibility**: Works in all modern browsers (Chrome, Firefox, Safari, Edge)

 The simulation demonstrates three coordinated AI agents: